Zhengzhou Olympic Sports Centre Stadium

 The Zhengzhou Olympic Sports Centre Stadium is a multi-purpose complex in Zhengzhou, Henan, China.
-Opened in 2019, it is the largest sports venue in Henan Province, spanning 584,000 m^{2}, and a cornerstone for national and international events.
+Opened in 2019, it is the largest sports venue in Henan Province, spanning 584,000 m2, and a cornerstone for national and international events.
 The complex includes a 60,000-seat stadium, a 16,000-seat indoor arena, and a 3,000-seat natatorium, designed to host sports, concerts, and exhibitions.

-Design and architecture

-The stadium's design embodies traditional Chinese cosmology, with a "品"-shaped layout symbolizing harmony between "heaven, earth, and humanity".
-Key innovations include: